GitHub-JeetBhardwaj/StressDetection/README.md

 * `matplotlib`

 ## How to Use
-1. Place your raw Empatica E4 data inside the `data/` directory following the structure: `Participant_ID/Exam_Name/`.
-2. Run `01_feature_extraction_pipeline.ipynb` to generate the CSV files containing the 60-second windowed features.
+1. Run `01_feature_extraction_pipeline.ipynb` to generate the CSV files containing the 60-second windowed features.
-3. Run `02_self_training_stress_classifier.ipynb` to execute the pseudo-labeling pipeline and view the final ROC/Classification metrics.
+2. Run `02_self_training_stress_classifier.ipynb` to execute the pseudo-labeling pipeline and view the final ROC/Classification metrics.